The classic birthday cake is layers of vanilla cake with milk chocolate frosting. You can serve it as is or decorate it with sprinkles!

 I have more to say about cake bubbles (duh!), but for now, let’s just eat cake.
 This vanilla cake has a fantastic, very buttery taste.
 Just make sure you don’t overmix the batter when you are adding the flour.
 The milk chocolate frosting is sweet, with a slight tang from the sour cream.
 When you are making it, add the melted milk chocolate along with the sour cream and beat them into the dry ingredients together.
 Don’t do this stepwise.
 I’ve tried and it leads to lumpy frosting, and nobody wants that!

-Classic birthday cake recipe: Vanilla cake with milk chocolate frosting
+Classic birthday cake: Vanilla cake with milk chocolate frosting

 I took the best vanilla cake recipe to make this classic birthday cake, which is 3 layers of vanilla cake with milk chocolate frosting.
 Remember that to add vanilla flavour to cake batters and cookies, use pure vanilla extract, vanilla bean paste, or imitation vanilla.
 This isn’t a good recipe for vanilla beans.